Adroiti/docs-for-code-review-tools/RuboCop/Layout-SpaceBeforeComment.md

-Pattern: Layout/SpaceBeforeComment
+Pattern: Missing space before comment

 Issue: -

 ## Description

 This cop checks for missing space between a token and a comment on the same line.

 ### Example